passbolt/passbolt_help/_pages/api/authentication.md

 To prevent [Cross Site Request Forgery or CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks a CSRF token must be included in all future requests that affects the integrity of the data (e.g. a resource edit or a user delete action for example).
 This makes sure that an attaquer can not create a malicious website that would trigger an action in passbolt, e.g prevent “clickjacking”.

-You can access this CSRF when accessing any read endpoint using the cookie “csrfToken”.
-In addition to request data parameters, CSRF tokens can be submitted through a special X-CSRF-Token header.
+You can access this CSRF when accessing any read endpoint using the cookie `csrfToken`.
+In addition to request data parameters, CSRF tokens can be submitted through a special `X-CSRF-Token` header.
 Using a header often makes it easier to integrate a CSRF token with applications consuming the API.

 ### Working with MFA